 – An Alternative to Abortion in an Unplanned Pregnancy.
 Facing an unplanned pregnancy can be a difficult and scary time.
 When a woman isn’t prepared to become a mother, she has to make some very important decisions.
 Parenting may not be an option for many reasons: financial, emotional, lack of support, etc. In this situation, many women pursue abortions.
 While it is ultimately a woman’s right to choose, adoption can be an alternative that provides many benefits.
 By choosing life and making an adoption plan for their child, they can go forward with the knowledge that they have blessed the lives of many.
 In a quote by former President George W. Bush, he states, “Adoption was such a positive alternative to abortion, a way to save one life and brighten two more: those of the adoptive parents.”

-- Assistance With Housing and Expenses.
-If a potential birth mother finds herself in a situation where she doesn’t have a safe or steady place to live, there are many agencies that offer help and resources for housing.
+– Assistance With Housing and Expenses.
+If a potential birth mother finds herself in a situation where she doesn’t have a safe or steady place to live, many agencies offer help and resources for housing.
 They are also often able to help with access to prenatal care, transportation to and from appointments, and mental health counseling when needed.
 Most agencies are also able to offer referrals for other help as needed (assistance with food, clothing, employment, and sometimes education).

-- Opportunity to Pursue Goals.
+– Opportunity to Pursue Goals.
 When an unplanned pregnancy occurs, it can sometimes make it difficult to continue the lifestyle a woman has been leading or would like to lead.
-An unexpected pregnancy and the stress that may come along with it can interfere with school/college, work, personal relationships, career goals, etc. If a woman finds that she is not in a place in her life where she is able to care for a child, she may feel that she is not even able to care for herself in the way she would like.
+An unexpected pregnancy and the stress that may come along with it can interfere with school/college, work, personal relationships, career goals, etc. If a woman finds that she is not in a place in her life where she can care for a child, she may feel that she is not even able to care for herself in the way she would like.
 By making an adoption plan for their child, they may feel that they have an opportunity to continue pursuing the goals they had set for themselves.
 Perhaps they will have the desire to achieve even more.

-- Options for Openness.
-In decades past, unplanned pregnancies were often kept a secret, and adoptions were swept under the rug.
+– Options for Openness.
+In decades past, unplanned pregnancies have often been kept a secret, and adoptions were swept under the rug.
 These days, making an adoption plan is nothing to be ashamed of.
 Open adoptions give the birth parents the option to choose a family for their child.
-They will have the knowledge that their birth child is healthy, happy, and thriving.
+They will know that their birth child is healthy, happy, and thriving.
 They may receive letters, photos, phone calls, or other types of updates.
 They may even be able to send gifts for birthdays and holidays.
 Many adoptions are completely open, including visits between the birth and adoptive families.
 This can be beneficial to all involved, and it has often been shown to reduce the severity of a birth mother’s post-placement grieving.

 – Knowledge of the Child’s Well-Being.
 If a birth mother finds herself in an unsafe situation (as severe as homelessness and addiction or as simple as struggles with finances), she can have peace of mind knowing that she has placed her child in a stable home where they will be well taken care of.

-- A Sense of Purpose.
-While it may not be true for everyone, many birth mothers go on to use their story in helping others.
+– A Sense of Purpose.
+While it may not be true for everyone, many birth mothers go on to use their stories in helping others.
 Through public speaking, support groups, or even reaching out to friends facing similar situations, many use their personal journey as a light in the darkness—helping others to find their way.
 Some women even pursue careers in the social work field.
 If nothing else, they will typically find a strength they never knew they had.
 “Birth Mom Strong” is a phrase for a reason.